 Clearly, there’s a lot to think through.
 Take your time with this step and work with legal and investment professionals as needed.
 Some of the endowment regulations discussed below will likely impact how you shape your own investment and withdrawal policies, so review them and consult with experts before formally adopting brand new policies for your endowment.

-Finally, put your endowment plan into action.
-Congrats!
+Finally, put your endowment plan into action!

 Now you can start to think about how to present your endowment to donors—see below to learn a few endowment fundraising best practices.